Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Increased fatigue.

-Diagnosis of a hypervolemic state in practical medicine is difficult, due to the lack of objective, reliable, and most importantly safe methods for determining the volume of circulating blood in clinical practice.
-In other words, the methods that are used have proven themselves well in experimental science, explained this pathological process and laid the scientific foundations for the treatment of hypervolemia.
+Diagnosis of a hypervolemic state in practical medicine is difficult, due to the lack of clinical practice objective, reliable, and most importantly safe ways to determine the volume of circulating blood.
+In other words, the methods that are used have proven themselves in experimental science, explained this pathological process and laid the scientific foundations for the treatment of hypervolemia.

-Etiotropic (aimed at the cause of the pathology) treatment:
+Etiotropic (directed at the cause of the pathology) treatment:

 3. Treatment of endocrine diseases;

-4. Fight against tumors and congenital diseases of the blood system;
+4. Fighting tumors and congenital diseases blood systems;

 5. Treatment of acute and chronic lung diseases;

-6. Close control of the volume of intravenous infusions.
+6. Carefully monitor the volume of intravenous infusions.

 Symptomatic (aimed at combating the manifestations of pathology) treatment:

-1. High blood pressure is controlled by the use of antihypertensive drugs with an emphasis on diuretics;
+1. High blood pressure is treated with the use of antihypertensive drugs with an emphasis on diuretics;

-2. Angina pectoris caused by hypervolemia requires, first of all, a decrease in the load on the heart and only then the use of antianginal drugs;
+2. Angina caused by hypervolemia requires, first of all, a reduction in the load on the heart and only then the use of antianginal drugs;

-3. One of the leading elements of care for hypervolemia is placing the patient in comfortable conditions with a normal, ambient temperature and a sufficient amount of oxygen in the inhaled air.
+3. One of the leading elements of help with hypervolemia is placing the patient in comfortable conditions with normal ambient temperature and a sufficient amount of oxygen in the inhaled air.

-Alternative medicine can also be considered effective and gentle methods of treatment:
+Traditional medicine can also be considered effective and gentle treatment methods:

-• Hirudotherapy (the use of leeches) has a direct effect directly on the blood volume, reducing it, and also reduces blood viscosity and slightly reduces the number of corpuscles, which can normalize the hematocrit in polycythemic hypervolemia;
+• Hirudotherapy (use of leeches) has a direct effect on blood volume, reducing it, and also reduces blood viscosity and slightly reduces the number of formed elements, which can normalize hematocrit in polycythemic hypervolemia;

 • Herbal diuretics: fennel, dill, viburnum, bearberry, horsetail and others.

-Treatment and especially diagnosis of hypervolemia requires an attentive comprehensive approach on the part of a qualified doctor, since the apparent simplicity and harmlessness of this condition may hide the initial manifestations of a serious illness, early and timely diagnosis of which can preserve human health and even life.
+Treatment and especially diagnosis of hypervolemia requires a careful, comprehensive approach on the part of a qualified doctor, since the apparent simplicity and harmlessness of this condition may hide the initial manifestations of a serious illness, early and timely diagnosis which can save human health and even life.

-The initial reception of the patient consists of taking anamnesis, examination, prescribing laboratory tests of blood, urine, which will help determine the number of erythrocytes in the blood plasma and urine.
-The research results will make it possible to draw up a complete picture of the disease, determine the stage, cause, and prescribe the necessary treatment.
+The initial patient appointment consists of collecting anamnesis, examination, and ordering laboratory tests of blood and urine, which will help determine the number of red blood cells in the blood plasma and urine.
+The research results will allow you to create a complete picture of the disease, determine the stage, cause, and prescribe the necessary treatment.

-An important stage in treatment is the identification and elimination of the etiological factor that provoked the development of hypervolemia.
-Basically, the treatment is symptomatic and is prescribed individually for each patient.
-Adherence to a diet, a correct and healthy lifestyle is considered no less important in treatment.
-A person should take as little liquid as possible, eliminate any physical and psychological stress, completely stop smoking and drinking alcohol.
-In case of hypervolemia, it is recommended to consult other specialists: cardiologist, infectious disease specialist, gastroenterologist, urologist.
+An important step in treatment is the identification and elimination of the etiological factor that provoked the development of hypervolemia.
+Treatment is mainly symptomatic and is prescribed individually for each patient.
+Equally important in treatment is adherence to a diet and a proper and healthy lifestyle.
+A person should take as little liquid as possible, eliminate any physical and psychological stress, and completely stop smoking and drinking alcohol.
+In case of hypervolemia, it is recommended to consult with other specialists: cardiologist, infectious disease specialist, gastroenterologist, urologist.

-Only an integrated approach to solving the problem will help to get good results from the treatment.
+Only an integrated approach to solving the problem will help you get good results from treatment.

-Patent ductus arteriosus (PDA) is the presence of communication between the aorta and the pulmonary artery, considered an abnormality in the postnatal period.
+Patent ductus arteriosus (PDA) is the presence of a communication between the aorta and the pulmonary artery, which is considered an anomaly in the postnatal period.

 As a rule, PDA is combined with other congenital heart defects - coarctation of the aorta, VSD.

-The PDA, in contrast to the vessels of the main type of blood circulation, is a muscle-type vessel with powerful vagal innervation, which ensures its ability to contract in the early neonatal period.
+The PDA, unlike vessels of the main type of blood circulation, is a muscular type vessel with powerful vagal innervation, which ensures its ability to contract in the early neonatal period.

 Hemodynamics.

-In the prenatal period, the patent ductus arteriosus and the open oval window are physiological fetal communications.
+IN prenatal period Patent ductus arteriosus and patent foramen ovale are physiological fetal communications.

 Due to the fact that the pulmonary circulation does not function, about 2/3 of the volume of oxygenated blood enters the descending aorta through the patent ductus arteriosus.
-Normally, shortly after birth, smooth muscle fibers spasm in the patent ductus arteriosus, which leads to functional closure of the duct.
+Normally, soon after birth, a spasm of smooth muscle fibers occurs in the patent ductus arteriosus, which leads to functional closure of the duct.
 Anatomical closure or obliteration occurs during the first 2 weeks of postnatal life.

-Such pathological conditions of the neonatal period as a syndrome of respiratory disorders, congenital pneumonia, asphyxia during childbirth prevent the closure of the PDA.
-Physiological closure of the duct is delayed in premature babies, and the younger the gestational age of the child, the longer it takes to close the PDA.
-So, with a body weight of less than 1000 g in 80% of children, the ductus arteriosus functions for several months.
+Such pathological conditions of the newborn period as respiratory distress syndrome, congenital pneumonia, and asphyxia during childbirth prevent the closure of the PDA.
+Physiological closure of the duct is delayed in premature infants, and the lower the gestational age of the child, the longer the time required for closure of the PDA.
+Thus, with a body weight of less than 1000 g, in 80% of children the ductus arteriosus functions within several months.

-For the development of hemodynamic disorders, the size of the duct, the angle of its departure from the aorta, the difference in pressure in the large and small circles of blood circulation are important.
-With a thin, long and tortuous duct extending from the aorta at an acute angle, resistance to blood flow is created and pronounced hemodynamic disturbances do not occur; over time, the duct may obliterate.
+For the development of hemodynamic disorders, the size of the duct, the angle of its origin from the aorta, and the pressure difference in the systemic and pulmonary circulation are important.
+With a thin, long and tortuous duct leaving the aorta at an acute angle, resistance to blood flow is created and pronounced violations hemodynamics do not occur; Over time, the duct may become obliterated.

 Clinical picture will depend on the size of the duct.

-In the neonatal period, the child listens to a systolic murmur from the river. swing - in the II intercostal space to the left of the sternum.
-The diastolic component of the murmur is absent due to the neonatal pulmonary hypertension characteristic of this period of life.
-For the same reason, in the neonatal period, a cross-discharge of blood can occur through the PDA, which will clinically be expressed in the appearance of a cyanotic color of the skin during a cry, sucking, or straining a child.
-As the pressure in the pulmonary circulation decreases, the left-right discharge of blood is carried out both in systole and in diastole, which leads to the phenomenon of systolic-diastolic murmur with a "machine" component.
-At an older age, as pulmonary hypertension progresses, the diastolic component of the noise weakens again until it disappears completely.
-The auscultatory features of the PDA can also include the strengthening and splitting of the II tone over the pulmonary artery.
-In the final stage of the natural course of the defect, the appearance of a diastolic murmur of pulmonary artery insufficiency - Graham-Still murmur - can be noted.
+In the neonatal period, the child has a systolic murmur with r. swing - in the 2nd intercostal space to the left of the sternum.
+The diastolic component of the murmur is absent due to neonatal pulmonary hypertension characteristic of this period of life.
+For the same reason, in the neonatal period, cross-discharge of blood may occur through the PDA, which will be clinically expressed in the appearance of cyanotic coloration of the skin during the child’s screaming, sucking, and straining.
+As the pressure in the pulmonary circulation decreases, left-to-right shunting of blood occurs both in systole and diastole, which leads to the phenomenon of systole-diastolic noise with a “machine” component.
+In older age, as pulmonary hypertension progresses, the diastolic component of the noise weakens again until it disappears completely.
+Auscultatory features of the PDA also include intensification and splitting of the second sound above the pulmonary artery.
+At the final stage of the natural course of the defect, one can note the appearance of a diastolic murmur of pulmonary artery insufficiency - a Graham-Still murmur.

-X-ray there is an increase in the size of the cardiothoracic index (from minimal to cardiomegaly), signs of diastolic overload of the left sections (flattening of the waist, immersion of the apex of the heart in the diaphragm, bulging of the ascending part of the aorta).
-An enlargement of the left heart is well detected in lateral and oblique projections with simultaneous contrasting of the esophagus with barium.
-In the lungs, there is an increase in the pulmonary pattern.
+X-ray There is an increase in the size of the cardiothoracic index (from minimal to cardiomegaly), signs of diastolic overload of the left sections (smoothness of the waist, immersion of the apex of the heart in the diaphragm, bulging of the ascending aorta).
+Enlargement of the left chambers of the heart is clearly visible in lateral and oblique projections with simultaneous contrasting of the esophagus with barium.
+In the lungs there is an increase in the pulmonary pattern.

-At electrocardiography in the initial stages of the PDA. signs of left atrial overload and left ventricular hypertrophy are recorded.
-In the future, signs of overload and hypertrophy of the right sections join them.
+At electrocardiography in the initial stages of PDA. signs of left atrium overload and left ventricular hypertrophy are recorded.
+Later they are joined by signs of overload and hypertrophy of the right sections.

-In the natural course, the life expectancy of patients is 20-25 years.
-Spontaneous closure of the ductus arteriosus rarely occurs after 12 months of age.
-The main complications of PDA are heart failure, pulmonary hypertension, infective endocarditis, aortic aneurysm and / or pulmonary artery.
+In its natural course, the life expectancy of patients is 20-25 years.
+After 12 months of age, spontaneous closure of the ductus arteriosus rarely occurs.
+Main complications of PDA are heart failure, pulmonary hypertension, infective endocarditis, aortic and/or pulmonary artery aneurysm.

-Operative treatment implies ligation or transection with suturing of the aortic and pulmonary ends of the duct, but recently, catheter endovascular occlusion of the duct has also been used.
-The therapeutic method of treatment involves the use of prostaglandin inhibitors during the neonatal period.
+Surgical treatment involves ligation or intersection with suturing of the aortic and pulmonary ends of the duct, but in Lately Catheter endovascular duct occlusion is also used.
+The therapeutic method of treatment involves the use of prostaglandin inhibitors in the neonatal period.
 Indomethacin can be administered either enterally or intravenously.
 In the latter case, the effectiveness of treatment is 88-90%.
-The drug is administered at the rate of 0.1-0.2 mg / kg body weight in 1-2 doses for 1-3 days.
-Heading dose should not exceed 0.6 mg / kg.
-This method is not widespread, since it has significant limitations and contraindications.
-Indomethacin has antiaggregatory properties, which can lead to intracranial hemorrhage, gastrointestinal bleeding, and transient renal dysfunction.
+The drug is administered at a rate of 0.1-0.2 mg/kg body weight in 1-2 doses over 1-3 days.
+The course dose should not exceed 0.6 mg/kg.
+This method is not widely used, as it has significant limitations and contraindications.
+Indomethacin has antiaggregation properties, which can lead to intracranial hemorrhage, gastrointestinal bleeding, transient renal dysfunctions.

 Ventricular septal defect

-Ventricular septal defect (VSD) - occurs most often, both in isolation and as part of many other heart defects.
-Among CHD, the frequency of this defect varies from 27.7 to 42%.
-Equally common in both boys and girls.
+Ventricular septal defect (VSD) is the most common, both in isolated form and as part of many other heart defects.
+Among congenital heart diseases, the frequency of this defect varies from 27.7 to 42%.
+It is equally common in both boys and girls.

 the upper part is membranous, adjacent to the central fibrous body,